emma-ladouceur/conservation/about.md

 ## Background & Reviewer Statment
 I am a community, vegetation & seed ecologist interested in applied practical research, systematic decision making, and solutions to address the most pressing issues in restoration ecology, conservation biology and the functioning of ecosystems.

 I am formally trained in planning (urban & environmental), environmental management, ecology and conservation biology.
 I am able to peer review research articles surrounding any of these topics.
-Please see my Publications & CV in the navigation menu above for more details.
+Please see my Publications in the navigation menu above for more details.
 Please see my review experience by clicking on my *Publons* profile in the menu to the left.

 ## Contact
 You can find all relevant contacts in the side menu on the left!